 Rate Indicator.
 One dollar sign ($) indicates one negotiated rate for this profile.
 Two dollar signs ($$) indicate two or more negotiated rates are attached to this profile.
 Negotiated rates are set up for the profile by selecting the Neg.
 Rates button from the Profile screen Options menu.
 See Negotiated Rates for details.)
 Negotiated rates are also associated with a profile if the individual profile has a relationship with a Company profile having negotiated rates.
-A (#) or (##) appears in this column for those account profiles that have a top level entity in their relationship hierarchy from which they inherit one or more negotiated rates.
-For example, if MICROS-Retail is a subsidiary of MICROS Systems, then MICROS-Retail inherits profile rates from MICROS Systems.
+A (#) or (##) appears in this column for those account profiles that have a top level entity in their relationship hierarchy from which they inherit negotiated rates.
+For example, if ABC-Retail is a subsidiary of ABC Systems, then ABC-Retail inherits profile rates from ABC Systems.
 Whether or not the relationship entails rate inheritance is determined by the Inherit Rates From setting in the applicable Relationship Type setup (Configuration > Profile > Relationship Type).

 Name.
 The person's last name, first name; or the name of the group, company, agent, source.